Published: 07 October 2020

-Each member of the surgical team will focus on different components of information.
-For example, the surgeon will discuss and gain consent for the surgery, the anaesthetist will discuss their role and what to expect with the anaesthetic experience, and the nurse will discuss nursing aspects of care and education such as deep breathing and coughing exercises.
+Each member of the surgical team will focus on different components of education.
+For example, the surgeon will discuss and gain consent for the surgery, the anaesthetist will discuss their role and what to expect from the anaesthetic experience, and the nurse will discuss nursing aspects of care and education such as deep breathing and coughing exercises.

-Knowledge and understanding of what is occurring and why promotes feelings of a sense of control that also helps to allay any anxiety.
+An understanding of what is occurring and why promotes a sense of control that helps to allay any patient anxiety.

-Information may also need to be repeated at times.
-Because, as you may know, anxiety can result in the individual having difficulty retaining information.
-The individual should also be assessed on their prior knowledge so that the information we give them is appropriate and it should also be presented to the individual in language that they understand.
+Information may need to be repeated at times, as anxiety can cause the individual to have difficulty retaining information.
+The patient should also be assessed on their prior knowledge so that the information provided to them is appropriate and presented in language that they understand.

-Sometimes written information can be used that will also be help the individual to retention of information (Koutoukidis, Stainton & Hughson 2017).
+Sometimes, written information is used, and this may help the individual to retain the information (Koutoukidis, Stainton & Hughson 2017).